🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-# Particle state upon substrate arrival
+# Particle state at substrate impact

 v_impact = v[-1]